RIT-MESH/Fortigate-Firewall/FortiGate Policy Examples – NAT, VIP, DNAT, Custom Services/Readme.md

 end
 ```

 ---

-# 15. Code Reference (Easy Understanding)
+# 15. Commented Code Reference (Easy Understanding)

-Below are the most important examples above.
+Below are commented versions of the most important examples above.
 Use these when you want to remember **why** each line is there.

 ## 15.1 SNAT – LAN to WAN (Interface NAT)